 Gateway: a radio system on the infrastructure-side.
 Communicates with end-devices and, via IP, with a network server; the correspondent ETSI/CEPT term is “Network Access Point (NAP)”

 Network server: The Network Server (NS) termination entity for the LoRaWAN™ protocol for the end-devices connected to the network.
-It is the centre of the star topology as shown in Figure 1..
+It is the centre of the star topology as shown in Figure 1.

-Occupied bandwidth: width of a LPWAN CSS signal band such that, below the lower and above the upper frequency limits, the mean powers emitted are each equal to 0,5 % of the total mean power of a given emission.
+Occupied bandwidth: width of a LPWAN CSS signal band such that, below the lower and above the upper frequency limits, the mean power emitted are each equal to 0,5 % of the total mean power of a given emission.

 Time overhead: time taken to transmit everything else which is not payload